zoharcohavy/simulations/Single_slit_simulations/README.md

 # 3 files

-All these files can be opened as long as the source code is copied to a .html file.
+All these files can be opened (with google chrome) as long as the source code is copied to a .html file.

 singleslit_-alldegrees: The single slit experiment with all degrees shown, just like in the youtube video.